-The following is the text of an interview given to the B.B.C by comrade Negede Gobezie, foreign affairs spokesman of the ME'ISONE.
-It was played on the programme of "Focus on Africa" on the 31 December 1979, and on "This week and Africa" on Saturday 5-1-80 in the morning and afternoon programmes.
+The following is the texte of an interview given to the BEC by comrade Negede Gobezie, foreign affairs spokesman of ME'ISONE'.
+It was played on the programme of "Focus on Africa" on the 31 December 1979, and on "This week and Africa" on Saturday 5/1/80 in the morning and afternoon programme1.

-B.B.C'S INTRODUCTION TO THE INTERVIEW
+INTRODUCTION TO THE INTERVIEW:

 ME'ISONE, one of the left wing groups in Ethiopia that has found itself in opposition to the ruling Council, the Derg, is claiming that its supporters are still beeing arrested and that thousands are being held in jail.
-In the early days, after the military coup five years ago, ME'ISONE cooperated with the Derg.
-But in 1977, ME'ISONE fell:out with the Derg accusing it of abandoning the principles of the National Democratic Revolution Programme and went under ground.
+In the early days, after the military coup five years ago ME'ISONE cooperated with the Derg.
+But in 1977, ME'ISONE fell out with the Derg, accusing it of abandoning the principles of the National Democratic Revolution Programme and went underground.
 ME'ISONE was then badly hut by the Derg's Red Terror campaign and many of its leaders and supporters were rounded up and detained.
-One ME'ISONE leader who escaped the "Red Terror" was Dr.Negede Gobezie who is now ME'ISONE's foreign affairs spoksman.
+One ME'ISON E leader who escaped the Red Terror was Dr. Negede Gobezie, who is now ME'ISONE's foreign affairs spokesman.
 Patrick Gilks asked him why ME'ISONE had broken with the Derg in 1977 and how many ME'ISONE supporters were lost during the Red Terror campaign.

 P.G.
-What in fact are your differences with the PMAC ?
+What in fact are your differences with the PMAC?

 N.G.
 We did not ally ourselves with the Derg for opportunist reasons.
-It was a principled alliance based on the acceptance by the military government of the National Democratic Revolution Programme.
-This Programme, which we still consider as the comprehensive guide line for the Ethiopian revolution provides among other things, full exercice of democratic rights for the Ethiopian people including the right to organize in many political parties.
-It provides the right for all Ethiopian nationalities to self-determination and national regional autonomy.
-It provides for a foreign policy based on strict non-alignement as understood to mean a policy independent from all foreign powers.
+It was a principled alliance based on the acceptance by the military government, of the National Démocratic Revolution Programme.
+This programme, which we still consider as the comprehensive guide line for the ethiopian revolution provides among other things, full exercice of democratic rights for the ethiopian people including the right to organize in many political parties.
+It provides the right for all ethiopian nationalities to self-determination and national regional autonomy.
+It provides for a foreign policy based on strict non-alignment as understood to mean a policy independent from all foreign powers.

-During the time of our alliance the Derg more or less

-respected all these.
-But starting from April 1977 it became clear that the Derg was betraying all this committments.
-And given this fact the choice we had at that time was either to accept this betrayal and maintain our alliance or break this alliance and go underground.
+During the time of our alliance the Derg more or less respected all these.
+But starting from April 1977 it became clear that the Derg was betraying all these committemnts.
+And given this fact, the choice we had at that time was either to accept this betrayal and maintain our alliance or break this alliance and go underground.

-P.G.
+- P.G.
 Not too many of your people were arrested in August 77 but subsequently the next year there was a red terror organized by the government and the other organizations against ME'ISONE or against people thought to belong to ME'ISONE.
-Did you loose a lot of people in this red terror?
+Did you loose a lot of people in this red terror? - N.G.

-N.G.
 I think it would be fair to say first that the red terror was not organized against ME'ISONE alone.
 It was organized against all opposition to the military.
-It was organized to terrorize the whole Ethiopian people into submission.
+It was organized to terrorize the whole ethiopian people into submission.
 Hundreds and specially from among the youth and the workers have perished during this period and many others were forced into exile.
-Thousands, among whom we have 20.000 comrades were thrown into the Derg's jails.
+Thousands, among whom we have 20 000 comrades were thrown into Derg's jails.